 Divide your hair into 2 halves and, working on one section at a time, start twisting each section of hair from your ear back towards the nape of the neck.

-When you reach the middle, combine the 2 sections and tie into a low ponytail.
+When you reach the middle, combine the 2 sections and tie them into a low ponytail.

 Twist the tail of your pony, before wrapping it around its base.
 Once you’ve formed a bun shape, secure it discreetly with a bobby pin.